ZacKnaus/xmcode/README.md

 ### 3. Tooling

 The `tooling` section specifies the available tools and their associated settings.
-It includes sub-sections for different types of tools, such as:
+Each of these sections contains their own independent schemas.
+They includes sub-sections for different types of tools, such as:

 - `spindle`: Settings for the spindle, which is a rotating tool used for cutting or drilling.
   - `max_rpm`: The maximum rotational speed of the spindle in revolutions per minute (RPM).